ciubotarum/coding-challanges/src/theory.md

      * use getters and setters
      * hide implementation details of objects from the outside world
      * use access control `private` or `public`
+     * restrict direct access to some components of an object
 * Polymorphism
      * object from different classes respond differently to the same method
      * multiple methods have the same name but different parameters